d6lts/backup_migrate/README.txt

 may panic now.
 MAKE SURE THAT THIS MODULE IS NOT YOUR ONLY FORM OF BACKUP.

-Known problems
+Known problems and workarounds
 -------------------------------------------------------------------------------
-If backups fail due to an out-of-memory, try adjusting the memory limit using the "backup_migrate_backup_memory_limit" variable by adding one of these lines to the site's settings.php file:
+* If backups fail due to an out-of-memory, try adjusting the memory limit using the "backup_migrate_backup_memory_limit" variable by adding one of these lines to the site's settings.php file:

   // Backup & Migrate: Use 512MB when generating backups.
   $conf['backup_migrate_backup_memory_limit'] = '512M';

   // Backup & Migrate: Use 1GB when generating backups.
   $conf['backup_migrate_backup_memory_limit'] = '1G';

-If backups fail due to a timeout error, especially an error saying "MySQL server has gone away", use the "backup_migrate_backup_max_time" variable to adjust the timeout.
+* If backups fail due to a timeout error, especially an error saying "MySQL server has gone away", use the "backup_migrate_backup_max_time" variable to adjust the timeout.
 Before doing this, check to see what PHP's "max_execution_time" is set to, then set the "backup_migrate_backup_max_time" variale to a higher number, e.g. if max_execution_time is 180 (seconds) try setting backup_migrate_backup_max_time to 240 seconds / 4 minutes, or 300 seconds / 5 minutes

   // Backup & Migrate: Adjust the PHP timeout to 5 minutes / 300 seconds.
   $conf['backup_migrate_backup_max_time'] = 300;

+* A variable has been added which may help with problems.
+Setting the variable 'backup_migrate_verbose' to TRUE will make the module log additional messages to watchdog as the module performs certain actions.